Backup withholding

 In tax administration in the United States, backup withholding is the sending of a portion of a payment (such as a wage) to a tax authority instead of to the payee.
-This applies to the US IRS and the tax authorities of some states.
+This applies to the Internal Revenue Service (IRS) and the tax authorities of some states.
 For the IRS, it applies to some payments reported on Form 1099 which must be submitted to the IRS by financial institutions and businesses making certain income payments.
 Factors that necessitate backup withholding include: